VictorCannestro/drafttable/tutorials/1_Quick_Start.md

 |    -91.07 |    0.1 |    MS |          0 | East South Central |   1.0 |     11.0 |  10.0 |        0 |     31.73 | 1950-05-01T05:00 |
 ```

+**Notes:**
-**Note:** Sorting without using a user-defined rule will be performed in "natural" order.
+- Sorting without using a user-defined rule will be performed in "natural" order.
+- Notice the casting performed in the `Comparator<Row>` example highlighted in this snippet:
+`((LocalDateTime) row.valueOf("DateTime"))`.
+This casting is *required* to be able to access the native methods of a
+particular `Row` value.
+It is the price we pay paid to enable further customization.

 ## Saving your data
 ### To CSV